A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Critics of HSAs argue that health savings accounts benefit the young and healthy, while those with regular medical problems or who are older may end up paying more if they select an HDHP/HSA combination, because they tend to drain their savings with more frequent up-front medical expenses.

-But this would be true of any comparison between higher-deductible plans (generally favored by healthier people) and lower-deductible plans.
-And it’s also worth noting that people with very high-cost medical needs sometimes end up better off with an HDHP/HSA combination, because the tax savings from the HSA and the lower premiums for the HDHP are enough to more than offset the higher deductible (and “high deductible” is becoming a bit of a misnomer, since overall deductibles have been rising fairly rapidly, resulting in HDHPs with deductibles that are often comparable to or even lower than the deductibles on non-HDHPs).
+But this would be true of any comparison between higher-deductible plans (often favored by healthier people) and lower-deductible plans.
+And it's also worth noting that people with very high-cost medical needs sometimes end up better off with an HDHP/HSA combination, because the tax savings from the HSA and the lower premiums for the HDHP are enough to more than offset the higher deductible (and "high deductible" is becoming a bit of a misnomer, since overall deductibles have been rising fairly rapidly, resulting in HDHPs with deductibles that are often comparable to or even lower than the deductibles on non-HDHPs).

 Another argument is that the tax-advantaged option constitutes a tax shelter for the rich, and that low-income families don’t earn enough to benefit from the tax breaks.
 Further, skeptics warn that many people with HSAs — and especially the poor — might be reluctant to spend money from their savings account, even on necessary healthcare expenses.
 Although a reduction in spending on unnecessary care would be beneficial, it's often hard for a consumer to know what care is necessary and what's unnecessary, and skimping on the former could lead to higher-cost problems later.